 PE 33.
 Beginning Triathlon Training.
 3 units; first term.
 This course is designed to help beginners learn to train for a sprint distance triathlon.
 All three disciplines will be taught, with specific technique instruction in each area.
 Students will learn how to develop a training schedule, choosing the correct event for their skill, nutrition, safety, and race preparation.
 The course will include techniques to increase transition efficiency, trouble shoot issues on the route and strategies to record a personal best in future races.
 Safe training to reduce injury and assure a healthy race is the foundation of this course.
 Instructor: Staff.

 PE 35.
 Diving, Beginning/Intermediate.
-3 units; first term.
+3 units; third term.
 Students will learn fundamentals of springboard diving to include basic approach, and five standard dives.
 Intermediate course includes instruction in the back somersault, forward somersault, forward somersault full twist, and reverse somersault.
 Instructor: Staff.

 PE 40.
 Beginning Self Defense.
 3 units.
 Students will learn basics of keeping themselves safe when an unknown person threatens their safety.
 The course is focused on staying safe while rendering an assailant temporarily unable to give chase to allow the student to get help.
 Techniques taught will assist students in learning vulnerable targets to disable an attacker, using their own body to maximize damage to allow escape, and finding methods to generate force.
 Using an assailant’s attack against him to maintain balance and administer the greatest degree of force necessary to disable a threat is the foundation of the course.